 Using a great drag and drop email template builder will allow you to place all the elements exactly where you want them and have Now, let’s take a look at the elements in an order confirmation email one by one.

 1. Your order is confirmed!

 First of all, YAY!
 Your order is confirmed.
-It’s a sign from the eCommerce gods that you can go to bed, knowing you didn’t pay $100 for thin air.
+According to eCommerce statistics, email marketing has contributed to 20% of ecommerce sales.
+And this is a sign from the eCommerce gods that you can go to bed, knowing you didn’t pay $100 for thin air.
 Because that would be a terrible investment.

 This occasion has to be celebrated, of course.
 So instead of the ordinary ‘Your order #12345 has been confirmed’, make it a bit more you, and a bit more festive.
 Be creative, anywhere from ‘Your order came through, we couldn’t be happier’ to ‘16 Chocolate bars coming your way!’ < hyper-personalized header for the win.

 2. This is when & where we’re shipping